 MIT Professors: Evelyn Wang, Gang Chen, and Nicholas Fang

-Masdar Institute Professors: Tiejun Zhang, Amal Al Ghaferi, Michael Xiao, and Peter Armstrong
+Masdar Institute Professors: Tiejun (TJ) Zhang, Amal Al Ghaferi, Weidong Michael Xiao, and Peter Armstrong

 Concentrating solar power technologies (CSP) have emerged as one of the most promising candidates for large-scale power generation due to their capability to supply power constantly throughout the day and night.
 However, significant challenges associated with the low efficiencies and high infrastructure costs of solar thermal power plants limit the broad deployment of such technologies.
 Specifically, typical solar to thermal energy conversion efficiencies are ~55% and thermal to electrical conversion efficiencies via a steam (Rankine) cycle are ~25%.
 Accordingly, overall efficiencies are low, typically ~10-15%.
 In addition, these systems rely on expensive mirrors and optics to concentrate the solar energy to achieve the desired electricity output.
 Furthermore, when in hot climates, CSP systems only generate power, and rely on this electrical power production to operate air0conditioning systems.
 Specifically in the UAE, cooling consumes up to 70% of all electrical energy.
 In UAE all power produced from fossil fuel-fired power plants with a significant carbon footprint.
 Significant advancements for the development of efficient solar thermal technologies are needed for a sustainable future.